chaberko-lbbe/clec-poolseq/README.md

 pi_sub <- pi[pi$MAF>0.2,]
 ```

-Subsetting our data on MAF>0.2 gave us 2,918,170 SNPs (without the mitochondrial scaffold).
+Subsetting our data on MAF>0.2 gave us 2,918,170 SNPs (without the mitochondrial scaffold) located on 990 scaffolds, and has been deposited on Dryad (doi.org/10.5061/dryad.9cnp5hqp6).

 ### Combining conditions